menix-os/website/src/pages/blog/a-new-website.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: "A New Website"
+title: "A new Website"
-date: 2025-07-01
+date: 2025-11-23
 lastEdited: null
 author: "PotatoMaaan"
 ---

 Menix now has a new website!
-It's made up entirely of static assets and doesn't ship any JavaScript to the client.
-It's currently hosted by GitHub Pages.
+It's made up entirely of static assets and doesn't ship any javascript to the client.
+It's currently hosted by Github Pages.

 ## Tech Stack